SrivalliChittiboina/Srivalli1/Expectations.md

-**What do I expect from this course:**
+# Expectations for the Course

+What I Expect to Get Out of This Course

-Skill Development: I expect to enhance my skills and understanding in the subject matter of this course.
+I expect to gain a deep understanding of the course material and concepts.
+I want to improve my skills in advanced linux scripting.

-Networking: Engage with peers, making meaningful connections and possibly future collaborations.
-Practical Knowledge: Acquire hands-on experience and real-world examples that I can apply in my professional or personal projects.
-Certification: Complete the course successfully and earn a certification or acknowledgment that can be added to my portfolio or resume.
+What I Am Most Looking Forward to

-**What am I most looking forward to in the course:**
+I am most looking forward to the hands-on projects and practical exercises.
+Applying the knowledge in real-world scenarios excites me the most.

-Interactive Sessions: Excited about any hands-on labs, workshops, or practical sessions that provide real-world context.
+Why I Am Taking the Course

+I am taking this course to further my career.
+I believe that mastering in systems programming covered in this course will significantly boost my expertise and opportunities.

+Gain in-depth knowledge
+Enhance problem-solving abilities
+Connect with like-minded learners